Susan has three grown children and eleven grands. She has learned a lot through the messes of life. God is her anchor! He grants wisdom.

 The child who has suffered through abuse, whether it be neglect, demeaning words, physical or sexual abuse, will grow up to pay the price for the sins of their parents or other trusted adult figures.

-The child whose mother or father failed to provide a safe place will face many issues and obstacles in life.
-Issues such as abandonment, PTSD, fear, insecurity, panic attacks, low self- esteem and more.
-All of these are the result of parenting failures.
+The child whose mother or father failed to provide a safe place to grow up will face many obstacles in life.
+Issues like abandonment, PTSD, fear, insecurity, panic attacks, low self- esteem and more are the result of parenting failures.

 Many of us, hurt in childhood, harbor anger, pain, resentment, and UN-forgiveness.
-These agents of destruction are responses that got firmly planted in our being as children.
+These agents of destruction are responses firmly planted in our hearts as children.